AntheSevenants/ElasticToolsR/README.md

 #### Running an Elastic Net regression

-To run a lasso regression, use the `$do_lasso_regression()` method.
+To run a elastic net regression, use the `$do_elastic_net_regression()` method.
 This will return a regression fit.
 There is one argument:

 | parameter | type    | description                                      | example |
 | --------- | ------- | ------------------------------------------------ | -------|